jooapa/KlinoffVault/README.md

 TakedownOS is a security-focused operating system based on the Linux kernel.
 Works on Windows, macOS and Linux.
 Made using .NET 7.0.

+Now it might seem that this is just another Operating System, but no.. nononno This is a very special peace of software, because it has the ability to open any folder as a operating system and encrypt it with a password. so you can hide your files from the all mighty klinoff and his friends.

 ## Features

 - [x] Secure